Abstract Guidelines – MISWeek 2020

 Scientific Paper (oral presentations)

 10 minutes for presentation plus 5 minutes for discussion.
-This is a category for clinical retrospective or prospective studies, a clinical series, or experimental studies with clinical results of a non-commercial nature.
+This category includes prospective or retrospective clinical studies, clinical series, or experimental research with clinical results.

 Scientific Paper submissions may be accepted either as an oral presentation, an Open Forum presentation, or as a Scientific Poster, as determined by the Abstract Review Committee.